-This Policy describes how the Partners in Performance Group being Partners in Performance International Pty Ltd and its related bodies corporate globally (PIP), including the data controller entities specified in the schedule, collects, uses, holds and discloses the personal information it holds about its clients, employees, potential clients, business associates and their employees, as well as visitors to PIP's website.
-This Policy also explains the rights individuals have to access their personal information, correct inaccurate information and to object to the use of personal information for the purposes described in the Policy.
-This Policy also describes our acts and practices in relation to information about our suppliers, contractors and employees.
+This Policy describes how the Partners in Performance Group being Partners in Performance International Pty Ltd and its related bodies corporate globally (Partners in Performance/ Us/ We), including the data controller entities specified in the schedule, collects, uses, holds and discloses the personal information it holds about its clients, employees, potential clients or employees, business associates and their employees, as well as visitors to Partners In Performances’ website or users of any products or applications it makes available (You).

 This Policy contains the following sections:

 “Personal information” is information or an opinion relating to an individual which can be used to directly or indirectly identify that individual especially by an identifier such as a name or identification number, location data or an online identifier in some instances, it can relate to existing juristic persons (such as companies).